nayamoss/lilium/_pages/about.md

 I have YEARS of digital gardening and quantified self data to share.
 I'll sort out how to migrate them here soon! 😅

-For now,check out my first book note [don't unplug](books/dontunplug){: .internal-link} in this here lilium.
+For now,check out my first book note [Don't Unplug](books/dontunplug){: .internal-link} in this here lilium.